Black Hole Evaporation Time Calculator

 t 5120 π G2 M3 ħ c4

-Suppose you enter 1 for the mass, meaning one solar mass.
-Internally the calculator uses approximately 1.988×1030 kg.
+This black hole evaporation example starts with a mass of 1, meaning one solar mass.
+Internally the calculator converts that to approximately 1.988×1030 kg.
 The Hawking temperature comes out at roughly 10−8 K, which is only tens of nanokelvin.
 The evaporation time is about 1067 years, and the Schwarzschild radius is on the order of a few kilometers.
-Those numbers are a good reality check: ordinary stellar black holes are far too cold and far too long-lived for Hawking evaporation to matter observationally today.
+Those results immediately tell you why Hawking evaporation is a theoretical rather than observationally urgent effect for stellar black holes.

 Approximate scaling intuition for selected masses